therealPaulPlay/OpenGuessrEducation/README.md

 ## Getting started
 This project uses Svelte (UI Framework) with SvelteKit (Web development framework).
 You can check out their [official docs](https://svelte.dev/) to get started.
 Moreover, Tailwind CSS (which is dependent on PostCSS) is used for utility classes.
+If you need help, feel free to consult the Discord Server (Link found in the footer area on OpenGuessr Education or OpenGuessr).

 ### Prerequisites